allypalanzi/allypalanzi.github.io/_posts/2015-06-01-hackathon.markdown

 desc:  "Planning a hackathon is fun!"
 ---

 This past weekend was the first ever <a target="_blank" href="http://dcfemtech.github.io/hackforgood.html">DCFemTech Hack for Good</a>.
 I had the pleasure of working with <a href="http://twitter.com/heycatrobinson" target="_blank">Cat Robinson</a>, <a href="http://twitter.com/bethsoderberg" target="_blank">Beth Soderberg</a>, and <a href="http://twitter.com/mad_typist" target="_blank">Jessie Link</a> to make this happen.
-It was a really great experience, and I think it went pretty well.
+It was a really great experience and I think it went pretty well.

 <blockquote class="twitter-tweet" lang="en"><p lang="en" dir="ltr">I have been to *a lot* of hackathons.&#10;&#10;<a href="https://twitter.com/mylifeasalllly">@mylifeasalllly</a>, <a href="https://twitter.com/bethsoderberg">@bethsoderberg</a>, and <a href="https://twitter.com/HeyCatRobinson">@HeyCatRobinson</a> organized the best one I&#39;ve been to</p>&mdash; Shannon Turner (@svt827) <a href="https://twitter.com/svt827/status/605111800217116672">May 31, 2015</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>